 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Fuel efficiency isn’t just found in electric cars and hybrids.
-There are a wide range of fuel-efficient used cars available with all sorts of engines — largely because manufacturers have been focusing on fuel efficiency for the last decade.
-You shouldn’t have any trouble finding a used car that sports a high miles per gallon.
-But if you are looking for a cheap option, you will be hard pressed to find one in today’s car market.
+There is a wide range of fuel-efficient used cars available with all sorts of engines — largely because manufacturers have been focusing on fuel efficiency for the last decade.
+You shouldn’t have any trouble finding a used car that sports high miles per gallon.
+But if you are looking for a cheap option, you will be hard-pressed to find one in today’s car market.

 Look at more than just hybrids

 Yes, hybrids are an amazing fuel-efficient option that are easily available as used cars.
 But they are far from the only option out there.
 Considering manufacturers are pushing more electric and alternative fuel vehicles (AFVs) — and standard gasoline engines are getting better — you will have a wide selection.